 Una ración is 4, media ración is 2 and will set you back about the same as the molotes 40 pesos / 20 pesos respectively.

 We thought to give a mention to these hopping critters, especially if you plan to visit Oaxaca.
 On every corner of the city, you will see baskets stacked with these velvet red grasshoppers.
 They look inviting, misleading almost, kinda like sweets or little chilli peppers.

 Mexican Food: These Lads Won’t Be Hopping Anywhere Anytime Soon

 Until you take a closer look and realise this thing is about to spark up a fag and have a conversation with you.
 Nonetheless, we tried them and although we weren’t ballsy enough to snack on them like peanuts (which you will see the locals do) they’re edible and they’re covered in chilli oil – yum.
 But hey we did try them and we deserve bonus points for that, right?

 So there you have it, not the full culinary list by any stretch of the imagination, but a pretty good first bite at it (sorry couldn’t resist).
 If you venture into one of the many food markets be sure to try Mole, a local delicacy in Oaxaca.

 There are 7 different types… all beautiful.

-Another word of advice is, if like us, you are coffee addicts, you may have to clarify in some places that you want a coffee with milk, not milk with a spalsh of coffee.
+Another word of advice is, if like us, you are a coffee addict, you may have to clarify in some places that you want a coffee with milk, not milk with a splash of coffee.
 Confusing, yes.
 We ordered breakfast one day, alongside two cafe con leche, and were given large bowls of hot milk, with a hint of coffee taste and some sweet bread.
-It was awkward as we had already eaten and soon discovered that this is a dish on its own.
+It was awkward as we had already eaten and soon discovered that this was a dish on its own.
 Also, the hot milk made us more sleepy, contrary to our original goal.

 So roll up your sleeves and remember the golden rule to street food, everything tastes better if you eat it with your hands.